Cooking Up Good Speech....

 • Practically my whole family is in the education business!
 My husband is a school principal.
 He used to teach middle school Spanish and started his career as an elementary school teacher.
 My three sisters are middle and high school English and science teachers.
 My brothers-in-law are music and physical education teachers.
 We always joke about opening our own school someday.
 I think we have all our bases covered!

 • I learned to play the guitar at a young age.
 I was taught by a nun (no, not Maria Von Trapp! lol!)
-I played at all the folk masses in my church and as a teenager studied classical/acoustic guitar with an amazing British guitar teacher.
+I played at all the folk masses in my church, and as a teenager, I studied classical/acoustic guitar with an amazing British guitar teacher.
 When I became a parent, I loved writing fun and silly songs for my baby boy.
-Maybe one day I will get up the nerve to play for my older students—but I better learn something really cool so I can impress them!
+Maybe one day I will get up the nerve to play for my older students—but I better learn something cool so I can impress them!
 I am a big advocate of using music in speech/language lessons when possible.
 It’s such a great motivator!!

-• I played sports throughout my childhood and at the high school and college-level.
+• I played sports throughout my childhood and at the high school and college levels.
 Sports can teach so many life lessons—hard work, persistence, dedication, success, and failure.
 I became a fitness instructor as an adult and spent many hours working on my kickboxing, strength training, and step aerobic routines.
 It’s a good thing I love exercising to balance out my love for food!!

 Back in January 2013, I participated in a “Chain Letter Link Up” with several other speech pathologists.
 If you want to learn more about me and my blog you can check out the interview questions and answers: